DrewDahlman/Social-Sharing/readme.md

 Create a share object which will look like this -
 <pre>
 var share_obj = {
+	app_id: YOUR_FACEBOOK_APP_ID,
-	method: "feed"
+	method: "feed",
-	link: "LINK TO SHARE"
+	link: "LINK TO SHARE",
-	picture: "URL TO IMAGE MUST BE ABSOLUTE PATH"
+	picture: "URL TO IMAGE MUST BE ABSOLUTE PATH",
-	name: "THE NAME DISPLAYED"
+	name: "THE NAME DISPLAYED",
-	caption: "THE CAPTION"
+	caption: "THE CAPTION",
 	description: "THE DESCRIPTION"
 }
 </pre>